-Risk Assessment: School operation from 1 September 2020 Issue 1.0 06/07/20 Page 32 of 45
+Risk Assessment: School operation from 1 November 2020 Issue 2.0 30/10/20 Page 30 of 45

+Where children are not able to attend school as parents are following clinical and/or public health advice, absence will not be penalised.
+Clinically vulnerable pupils Low These pupils should attend school 1 3 3 Pupils living in a household with a person who is extremely clinically vulnerable.
+Serious These pupils should attend school 1 3 3 Those living in a household with a person who is clinically vulnerable.
+(Including pregnant) Serious These pupils should attend school 1 3 3 are not in their group are limited during the administration of first aid.
+Normal hygiene precautions (handwashing and use of gloves) are taken when administering first aid.
+See below re: use of PPE and working in close proximity to an injured person.
 Administration of medication Illness or injury to those who are unable to access their medication Pupils and staff Low School procedures for the administration of prescription and controlled medication will continue to apply.
 1 3 3 Parents have been advised that they must return any required medication to school; we will check that medication that has remained in school is still in date.
 Parents have been advised where this is not the case.
 Staff will wear PPE whilst administering medication if it is not possible to maintain 2m social distancing.
 Pupils/ students with allergies and/or those requiring medication (including asthma inhalers) will be known to all staff and their requirements identified on class lists for each teaching group.
 EHC Plans or other relevant Healthcare Plans to be shared with staff responsible for each teaching group.
 Adrenaline Auto-injectors (AAI) and asthma inhalers to be easily accessible and their whereabouts known by staff and pupils.
 Pupils requiring these will be placed in a group with a member of staff who has had the relevant training to administer the AAI and recognise the signs of an allergic reaction/asthma attack.
 They accept that in an emergency the importance of immediate action to save life takes precedence over social distancing.
 We will provide refresher training for all staff re: the requirements for individual children with known allergies and ensure that those supervising groups of children at lunchtime are aware of the importance of avoiding cross contamination.
 Rubbish will be disposed of and bins emptied to avoid allergens remaining in the classroom for longer than necessary.